MikroElektronika/mikrosdk_click_v2/clicks/llci2c/README.md

 ## Examples Description

-> This click can be utilized as the level converter for logic signals.
+> This Click can be utilized as the level converter for logic signals.
 The topology of this
 > logic level conversion (LLC) circuit is perfectly suited for the bi-directional I2C communication.

 **The demo application is composed of two sections :**